Projects

-Molecular mechanisms of sex-dependent dominance in age at maturity of Atlantic salmon
+Molecular mechanisms of age at maturity variation in Atlantic salmon

 Trade-offs between life-history traits such as growth and reproduction are common in nature.
 One example of such evolutionary trade-off is seen in Atlantic salmon, which may grow to impressive size and produce thousands of eggs.
 Growing big in salmon is related to the number of years it spends at sea feeding.
 Feeding for a long period means potential for more offspring, but with the cost of increased risk of dying before reproducing.
 In Atlantic salmon this trade-off seems to be different for males and females - females tend to be bigger (and older) than males by the time the fish returns to its native river to spawn.